MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### EdgeFollowEnabled

-  #### Enable Follow service in Microsoft Edge
+  #### Enable Follow service in Microsoft Edge (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 126.
   #### Supported versions:

-  - On Windows and macOS since 98 or later
+  - On Windows and macOS since 98, until 126

   #### Description

-  Allows the Microsoft Edge browser to enable Follow service and apply it to users.
+  Lets Microsoft Edge browser enable Follow service and apply it to users.

-Users can use the Follow an influencer, site, or topic in Microsoft Edge..
+Users can use the Follow feature for an influencer, site, or topic in Microsoft Edge..

 If you enable or don't configure this policy, Follow in Microsoft Edge can be applied.

 If you disable this policy, Microsoft Edge will not communicate with Follow service to provide the follow feature.

+This policy is obsolete after version 126.

   #### Supported features: